AudioKit/AudioKit/README.md

 TODO:

-* Make opcode output variables CSDParams with appropriate rate
-* CSDParamTypes: Flush out how to use them, should they perhaps unit-aware or float-integer aware?
-* CSDExpression: Develop a way to write math in the Csound realm
+* Tackle a multiple output (usually stereo) opcode like outs, reverb, panning
 * Globals: Enhance CSDOrchestra to enable global outputs and instruments
+* CSDAssignment & Expression: Develop a way to write math in the Csound realm

 REMINDERS: